-This task aims to set up an operational structure for the management, control and support of the e-NMR infrastructure (D2.2).
+This task aims to set up an operational structure for the management, control and support of the e-NMR infrastructure (D2.2 and D2.6).
 This will be constituted by a set of tools to proactively monitoring the e-Infrastructure, checking the status and accounting the use of the central grid services and of the remote computing and storage resources.
 These tools will be chosen among the ones already in use within EGEE (e.g. GridICE, DGAS, SAM, GStat, RTM), in order to make the integration of the operations of the e-NMR infrastructure into EGEE smoother.
 In particular, GridICE and DGAS have been developed by the INFN partners of the present project, and thus constitute a preferable choice, if suitable for their intended use in this project.
+An important parameter to measure the success of the project via the GOC will be the number of members enrolled in the eNMR VO, including both researchers who port their application(s) to the e-NMR GRID as well as new users of the e-NMR platform.
+A reasonable target for the project is to attain 120 members at its end, including also non-European members.